letStayFoolish/modern-javascript/section-08/README.md

 #### Release memory

-👉🏻 WHen no longer needed, **the value is deleted from memory** to free up resources.
+👉🏻 When no longer needed, **the value is deleted from memory** to free up resources.
 The released memory is used for new variables.
 `num is removed from memory`

 **Primitives** (also the references to objects) are allocated in the **CALL STACK**